JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Removed warrens2 computer trigger and fixed museum email adresses.
 Corrected over twenty facial animations and a possible Patty bug.
 Fixed stuff at the temple and an issue with somebody in the diner.
+Lowered max framerate to 60 and fixed sprites and effects issues.

 v10.9                                                  16.07.2021
 -----